edgarshurtado/Portfolio/grunt-blog-post.md

 * [ImageMagick](https://www.imagemagick.org/script/index.php)

-# load-grunt-task
+# Easy grunt tasks loading

+Grunt, in order to do it's stuff, needs to load tasks, tasks that we previously have installed via npm.
+This can be tedious as well, though.
+Tedious and verbose 😖 .
+But! `load-grunt-tasks` is here to help.

-This module for grunt automatically imports all the other modules you have installed in your project.
+This dependency for grunt automatically imports all the other modules you have installed in your project.
 So for exemple, instead of having to declare:

 ```
+module.exports = function(grunt){
     grunt.loadNpmTasks('grunt-contrib-sass')
     grunt.loadNpmTasks('grunt-contrib-clean')
     grunt.loadNpmTasks('grunt-contrib-copy')
     grunt.loadNpmTasks('grunt-contrib-sass')
     grunt.loadNpmTasks('grunt-contrib-watch')

+    // grunt config
+}
 ```

 You can simply do:

 ```
+module.exports = function(grunt){
     require("load-grunt-tasks")(grunt);

+    // grunt config
+}
 ```

-# babel
+Great!
+Isn't it?

+# Conver ES6 to ES5 with Babel

-This module is a post-processor for your JavaScript.
+Babel is a post-processor for your JavaScript.
 The following configuration is which I use for converting my ES6 files to ES5.

 For this module to work you need to have installed `babel-preset-es2015` npm package and then configure at your `package.json` this bit: